virtual-labs/exp-venturi-meter-iitk/experiment/procedure.md

 <b><u>Formulae –</u></b><br>
 1. Calculate Actual Discharge (Q<sub>act</sub>)<br>
-Note down the time required for the rice of 10 cm (i.e 0.1 m) water in the collecting tank by using stop watch.
+Note down the time required for the rise of 10 cm (i.e 0.1 m) water in the collecting tank by using stop watch.
 Calculate discharge using below formulae:<br>
 Discharge: The time taken collect some ‘R’ cm of water in the collecting tank<br>
 <image src="images/imagep1.PNG"><br>
 A = Area of the collecting tank in m² <br>